galaxyproject/training-material/topics/single-cell/tutorials/scCiteSeq-RStudio/preamble.md

 ><comment-title></comment-title>
 >A quick note on nomenclature when working with Cite-Seq.
->ADT: ( antibody derived tag) refers to the cell surface protein abundance measurements
+>Antibody derived tag (ADT) refers to the cell surface protein abundance measurements
 >meanwhile RNA: represents the transcriptomic measurements {: .comment}